operate-first/sre/ADRs/RH/SIG-SRE/ADR-00001 Document architecture decisions using the Architecture Decision Records approach and define their templates.md

 * Ad-hoc decision recording that might be hard to find
 * Non-decisions slowing down the team progress

-## ADR Status Fields

-Expected life cycle for each ADR will be as follows:
-1. **Draft**: An ADR in Draft indicates its a concept under consideration, being scoped, being written up.
-No action is expected from anyone other than the author, and there are no time pressures towards moving from the draft state.
-2. **Proposed**: ADRs can move to the proposed state once a sponsor has signed up, and the ADR can then start to be socialized within the team / with PMs and with RFCs / RFEs can be scoped in.
-3. **Reviewing**: Once moved to Reviewing state, the ADR must be brought to the SIG-SRE weekly call for consideration based on feedback already received.
-An ADR from this stage can either be moved back to the Proposed state, if gaps are identified or conversations need to be closed, or is Accepted / Rejected.
-And actions as follow-up should be executed.
-4. **Accepted**: Once an ADR is ‘accepted’, it must be moved into read-only mode and no further changes are allowed.
-5. **Rejected**: From the reviewing state, it's possible to move ADRs to a rejected state if they do not align with goals, or if stakeholders have fundamental concerns.
-6. **Superseded**: ADRs once they move to Accepted state can no longer be changed, since goals and execution is established.
-Changes would be implemented by replacement ADRs with the previous ADR being moved to ‘superseded’ state, and a comment being added into the ADR metadata itself indicating which ADR now supersedes this specific one.
-The general pattern to follow is the IETF RFC flow.

-Additional rules:
-1. No ADR once moved past Draft can be ‘deleted’ or ‘removed’.
-2. Drafts can be developed as pull requests or using gdocs.
-However once they reach Proposed, they must become PRs against the ADR repository.

 ## Review Status